matomo-org/developer-documentation/docs/4.x/generated/Piwik/DataTable/Simple.md

 <a name="id_archived_metadata_row" id="id_archived_metadata_row"></a>
 <a name="ID_ARCHIVED_METADATA_ROW" id="ID_ARCHIVED_METADATA_ROW"></a>
 ### `ID_ARCHIVED_METADATA_ROW`

-This row only exists in the serialized row data and stores the datatable metadata.

 This allows us to save datatable metadata in archive data.
 <a name="extra_processed_metrics_metadata_name" id="extra_processed_metrics_metadata_name"></a>